top of page

 BIRDLIFE MISTLETOE RESTORATION PROJECT

 BirdLife Australia is working with the Mindaribba Local Aboriginal Land Council to restore mistletoe to burnt woodlands in the Hunter Valley.
 Mistletoe provides vital food and nesting resources for the Regent Honeyeater.
 This project is another part of efforts to ensure the survival and prosperity of this iconic bird.
-You can find out more about the here
+You can find out more about the project here.

 bottom of page